-Mercedes has 4 hits, White Sox beat Rangers 9-7
+Mercedes gets 4 more hits, White Sox beat Rangers 9-7

-CHICAGO (AP) — Rookie sensation Yermín Mercedes added to his scorching start with four more hits, including a tiebreaking double in the seventh inning, and the Chicago White Sox beat the Texas Rangers 9-7 on Friday night despite blowing a five-run lead.
+CHICAGO (AP) — Rookie sensation Yermín Mercedes added to his scorching start with four hits, including a tiebreaking double in the seventh inning, and the Chicago White Sox beat the Texas Rangers 9-7 on Friday night despite blowing a five-run lead.

 Yoán Moncada had three hits and a home run.
 Liam Hendriks got the final five outs and the White Sox (10-9) moved above .500 for the first time this season.
 They won for the fourth time in five games even though Texas’ Adolis García hit two more homers.